-The Flat Plate Dilatometer (DMT) is an in situ test for the determination of various key soil parameters used for geotechnical design.
+The Flat Plate Dilatometer Testing (DMT) is an in situ test for the determination of various key soil parameters used for geotechnical design.

 The test is rapid, accurate, simple and cost effective.
 The results are highly repeatable and independent from the operator.

 The blade may be advanced with any field machine, including CPT rigs and drill rigs.